-But she kept pulling at them, and twisting her leg.
+But she kept pulling them and twisting her leg.
 I knelt down and grabbed for her hand.

 “Stop it!”
-I grabbed again, and she swung her arm to swat my hand away, and instead hit my chin.
+I grabbed again, and she swung her arm to swat my hand away.
+She missed and hit my chin.
 Her brace thunked against my jawbone, and my hands flew to my face.
-For a moment I was sure she’d broken a bone, but then the pain calmed: it would just be a bruise.
-I sat back and hid my face behind my knees.

-The Moth-Child sat across from me, silent.
-Now, instead of refusing to look at her, I stared, daring her to look at me, but her eyes stayed fixed on the table in front of her.
+Josephine sat across from me, silent, her eyes fixed on the table in front of her.
 Her brother squirmed and cried in his mother’s lap.

 When the sky grew dusky, the rain cleared, but we had no campfire, out of fear that the Moth-Child would walk right into it.
 This was the most disappointing of all.

-When it was dark at last and each family went off to its own tent, I was relieved, but I didn’t sleep well.
-My mother took up too much of the tent and woke me with her snores.
+When at last each family went off to its own tent, I was relieved, but I didn’t sleep well.
+My mother kept waking me with her snores.
 At one point––it must have been one or two in the morning––I woke up needing to use the bathroom.

-I rubbed my hand over where the Moth-Child had hit me.
+I rubbed my hand over the bump the Moth-Child had left on my jaw.
 It hardly hurt now, and this annoyed me.
-I wanted the pain to justify anger.
-She hadn’t meant to do it—I knew this.
+I wanted enough pain to justify anger.
+She hadn’t meant to do it—I knew that.
 But hating the Moth-Child would make things easy.
-I could spend more time with Jennifer and other kids my age.
-I could be normal.
+If she and I weren’t friends, maybe I could be normal.

-I pressed down on the bruise, and felt a satisfying ache.
+I pressed on the bruise, and it answered with a satisfying ache.

-I almost stumbled into our campsite without seeing that the kerosene lantern was lit.
-I stopped short.
+I almost stumbled into our campsite without noticing that the kerosene lantern was lit.
+Just in time, I stopped short.

-It was the Moth-Child and her mother, outside their tent.
-There must have been some late-night problem with the braces, because Mrs. Dougher was pulling and adjusting large leather straps around Josephine’s chest.
-She had slung her daughter’s nightgown over her shoulder, and aside from the leather and metal of her braces and a pair of white underwear, the Moth-Child was naked.
+It was Josephine and her mother, outside their tent.
+There must have been some late-night problem with the braces, because Mrs. Dougher was pulling and adjusting leather straps around Josephine’s chest.
+She’d slung her daughter’s pajamas over her shoulder, and aside from the leather and metal of her braces and a pair of white underwear, Josephine was naked.
 As she moved in and out of the flickering light, I caught sight of her two gray nipples.
-Her body was gray and streaked with purple scars, and her torso was crooked and thin.
-As Mrs. Dougher pulled, the straps cut into the Moth-Child’s skin, and the girl wheezed, and still she struggled to reach her arms out toward the lit lantern.
+Her body was gray and streaked with purple scars.
+She was so thin.
+As Mrs. Dougher pulled, the straps cut into her skin, and the girl wheezed, and still she struggled to reach her arms out toward the lantern.
 She turned just enough that I could see the shadowy lump on her back that were her wings.
 “Stop,” Mrs. Dougher whispered.
-I could see she was tired, and the Moth-Child was tired too but couldn’t help herself—she pulled and pulled toward the lantern, and her eyes wouldn’t break from the flicker of its flame.
+She was tired, and the Moth-Child was tired too but couldn’t help herself—she pulled and pulled toward the lantern, and her eyes wouldn’t break from the flicker of its flame.

 At least for the moment, my anger was gone.
 In its place was something else.
-I guess you could call it pity, but I like to think of it as love.
+I hope you could call it love.

-On Labor Day weekend, just before the school year started, my mother hosted a barbeque.
-Jennifer and other kids stood in a corner of the yard and made jokes that I didn’t understand, but I laughed and sipped a can of pop through a straw.
-I was wearing a cheap metal ring with a peace sign—Jennifer and I had bought them from a vending machine at the supermarket—and I tapped it against my can, enjoying the flat, metallic hum.
+On Labor Day, just before the school year started, we went to a neighborhood barbeque.
+Jennifer and other kids stood in a corner of the yard and made jokes that I didn’t understand, but I laughed along.
+I was wearing a cheap metal ring with a peace sign, and I tapped it against my pop can, enjoying the flat, metallic hum.

 “Uh oh,” Jennifer said, and I turned.
-My mother was walking the Moth-Child toward us.
+Mom was walking Josephine toward us.